The many he helped now want to help him

 Still, no complaints from Fallon.

 “I look at my life now.
-I’m so blessed to have what I have.”
+I’m so blessed to have what I have,” he said.

 Email Walt at wbuteau@wpri.com with your story ideas and follow us on Twitter: @StreetStories12 and @wbuteau.